Bindi Irwin Says ‘Yes To The Dress’ For Wedding To Chandler Powell, His Romantic Response

 In the comments section of the photo, where fans were thrilled to see that Irwin had chosen her gown, Powell had this to say about his soon-to-be wife’s choice.

-“You’re going to be so beautiful,” he remarked of how he appeared Irwin to be on the day they are legally pronounced man and wife.
+“You’re going to be so beautiful,” he remarked of how he imagined Irwin to be on the day they are legally pronounced man and wife.
 “I can’t wait!”

 Fans responded to Powell’s comment by stating the following.